About The Popular Uncanny

 TIP: Avid readers should consider subscribing to the blog’s RSS FEED

-The book, The Popular Uncanny, is forthcoming from Guide Dog Books in mid-2009.
-It is an updated version of my academic dissertation on the subject written during my PhD studies at the University of Oregon.
-It is NOT a reprint of entries on the blog; instead, this weblog supplements the book with updates and related writings on the subject.
-I do not think of this log as advertising.
-It is a space for me to informally think about these issues informally, out loud, while capturing new evidence as it appears in the media and elsewhere.
+The book, The Popular Uncanny, is in final revision and if all goes according to plan, likely to see print in the year to come from Guide Dog Books (website | facebook) — a subsidiary of Raw Dog Screaming Press.
+It is an updated version of my academic dissertation on the subject written during my PhD studies in English at the University of Oregon.
+Although some excerpts from this weblog will appear in it, the book is NOT planned to be a reprint of this blog; instead, this weblog will be an ongoing supplement to the book with new material and related writing on the subject.
+I do not think of this blog as advertising.
+It is a space for me to continue to think about the uncanny informally, out loud, in the spirit of shared scholarship, while capturing new evidence as it appears in the media and elsewhere.

 Over a century ago, Sigmund Freud wrote an essay called “The Uncanny” in an effort to understand art, fairy tales, ghost stories, and other phenomena that arouse dread and horror.
 In the process, he initiated a critical theory surrounding “the return of the repressed” that remains current to this day.